 Step 4: Toner

 The next step is to use a toner.
 I use The Body Shop Tea Tree Skin Clearing Mattifying Toner, which is suitable for oily skin.
-I apply the toner to a cotton round and wipe it all over face while avoiding the eye area.
+I apply the toner on a reusable cotton round and wipe it all over face while avoiding the eye area.
 The toner removes any residue from the double cleanse and exfoliator, and it prepares my skin for the remaining steps.
 Before moving onto the next step, I let the toner dry.

 Step 5: Essence

 The only step out of the 10 that I do not follow is to use an essence.
 I have not found any essences that are beneficial for oily acne-prone skin because the main purpose of an essence is to provide extra moisture and hydration.
+However, if you have dry or mature skin, Karen recommends The Body Shop Intensely Revitalising Essence Lotion in her Skincare For Women Over 50: The Body Shop Oils of Life post.

 Step 6: Serum